Pets are often considered part of the family and we love taking them along in the car on excursions.

 Over 5,000 dogs are killed or injured in car accidents each year in Australia because they’re improperly restrained (or not restrained at all).
 Inside a car, an unrestrained dog is an extremely dangerous projectile.

 Over 5,000 dogs are killed or injured in car accidents each year in Australia because they’re improperly restrained (or not restrained at all).1 Inside a car, an unrestrained dog is an extremely dangerous projectile.
-You don’t need to be in a crash, either – any sudden stop to avoid a collision can send a dog hurtling toward the windscreen – even at speeds as slow as 20 kilometres per hour.
+Any sudden stop can send a dog hurtling toward the windscreen – even going as slow as 20 kilometres per hour.

 No matter where you live in Australia, it’s illegal to have a dog sitting on your lap while you’re driving.
-Other legalities related to driving with pets vary from state to state, so make sure you check with your state Road Traffic Authority (or equivalent) so you’re familiar with what is and isn’t permitted.
+Other legalities related to driving with pets vary from state to state.
+Check with your state Road Traffic Authority so you’re familiar with what is and isn’t permitted.

 Penalties can be substantial: in NSW, for example, you’re looking at 3 demerit points and a fine of several hundred dollars (increasing if the offense occurs in a school zone) if you’re caught driving with a pet on your lap, or it is determined that your pet is interfering (either physically or as a distraction) in your ability to properly operate the vehicle.

-And that’s just the beginning – the Prevention of Cruelty to Animals Act stipulates that if a pet is injured in a car as a result of being unrestrained, pet owners can be hit with fines of up to $5500 and face up to 6 months in jail.
+The Prevention of Cruelty to Animals Act also stipulates that if a pet is injured in a car as a result of being unrestrained, pet owners can be hit with fines of up to $5500 and face up to 6 months in jail.
 The same Act also makes transporting an untethered dog in the back of a ute illegal, with a possible on-the-spot fine of $5002.

 It’s worth checking whether your car insurance policy covers injuries to pets in the event of motor vehicle accidents.
 If not, you may have to take out pet insurance to protect your animal under these circumstances.
 Pet insurance is one of the most economical types of insurance you can buy these days – it can save you from big veterinary bills and provide peace of mind if your pet should be involved in any kind of emergency.